Nalla

 The core plot of the movie is loosely based on the 1982 Tamil movie Moondram Pirai which itself was heavily inspired by Charlie Chaplin's City Lights.

 Plot

-Pachchi alias Prashant (Sudeep) finds a girl, Preethi (Sangeetha) in a car, who has lost her memory.
-Prashant loves her.
-He takes care of her and admits her to the hospital.
+Pachchi alias Prashant (Sudeep) finds a girl, Preethi (Sangeetha), who has lost her memory, in a car.
+Prashant falls in love with her.
+He takes care of her and admits her to a hospital.

 When in the hospital, her father finds her and takes her home.
-He thanks him and gives a driver job to him.
+He thanks him and gives a driver's job.